-Each teacher and staff member has a mailbox located hallway in the front office.
-Your mail is delivered each day, please check your box upon arrival to school, at lunch, and at the end of the day in order to facilitate the communication process.
-Students are not to come to the front to get your mail.
+Each teacher and staff member has a mailbox located in the copy room directly behind the receptionist area.
+Your mail is delivered each day, so please check your box upon arrival to school, at lunch, and at the end of the day in order to facilitate the communication process.
+If sending a student, please have them check in with the front desk.